jeremiahsnapp/dev-lxc-platform/README.md

-## dev-lxc-platform 4.0 Upgrade Instructions
+## dev-lxc-platform 5.0 Upgrade Instructions

 If you want to continue using dev-lxc 1.x then use version 3.1.2 of the dev-lxc-platform cookbook.

-dev-lxc-platform 4.0 is designed to use the new dev-lxc 2.0 tool which has many breaking changes.
+dev-lxc-platform 5.0 is designed to use the new dev-lxc 2.x tool which has many breaking changes.
 It is highly recommended that any existing version of dev-lxc-platform is destroyed first along with its persistent storage disk.

 1. Run `kitchen destroy` to destroy the host VM **BEFORE** pulling/downloading the new dev-lxc-platform code.
-   Destroying the VM before downloading the new dev-lxc-platform code avoids complications caused by the new `.kitchen.yml` file pointing to the Ubuntu 15.10 image.
+   Destroying the VM before downloading the new dev-lxc-platform code avoids complications caused by the new `.kitchen.yml` file pointing to the Ubuntu image.

 2. Make sure you have the latest version of Vagrant and Virtualbox installed.
+This has been tested with Vagrant 1.8.5 and Virtualbox 5.0.14.

 3. Upgrade the `vagrant-persistent-storage` plugin.
    `vagrant plugin update vagrant-persistent-storage`

-4. WARNING - existing containers will be destroyed.
-Destroy the persistent storage disk.
+4. WARNING - this step will destroy existing containers.
+This step is only required if you are upgrading from dev-lxc 1.x to 2.x style clusters.
    `rm ~/VirtualBox VMs/dev-lxc-platform.vdi`

 5. Run `git pull --rebase` if you already have a clone of the dev-lxc-platform repository or download the